awsdocs/amazon-dynamodb-developer-guide/doc_source/Expressions.ConditionExpressions.md

 ## Preventing Overwrites of an Existing Item<a name="Expressions.ConditionExpressions.PreventingOverwrites"></a>

 The `PutItem` operation will overwrite an item with the same key \(if it exists\)\.
 If you want to avoid this, use a condition expression\.
-This will allows the write to proceed only if the item in question does not already have the same key:
+This will allow the write to proceed only if the item in question does not already have the same key:

 ```
 aws dynamodb put-item \